-SHPA announces PharmCare Conference 2023: For accredited, embedded and GP pharmacists in Hobart
+SHPA announces PharmCare Conference 2023: For accredited, onsite aged care and GP pharmacists in Hobart

 The Society of Hospital Pharmacists of Australia (SHPA) has announced the dates and location for PharmCare Conference 2023, Australia’s new conference for accredited, embedded and General Practice pharmacists leading patient-centred care, 2-4 March 2023 in Hobart, Tasmania.

 SHPA President Peter Fowler says the new PharmCare conference is shaped by the unparalleled expertise of SHPA’s unique Specialty Practice networks, in response to growing demand for clinical pharmacist education focused on crucial primary and aged care settings.

 ‘PharmCare Conference 2023 is about improving communications, connections and care and centralising the patient experience through the practice of accredited, embedded and GP pharmacists, in existing and emerging roles.

 ‘Our invited specialists will bring powerful insights from the cutting-edge of practice – illuminating pathways to embedded roles in residential aged care and at transitions of care – to foster collaboration and innovation at a time of unparalleled opportunity for pharmacists of all experience levels.

 ‘The comprehensive two-day program includes key clinical updates, focused skills development, a sweeping state of the nation and plentiful moments to network, connect and enjoy the sights and tastes of harbourside Hobart.

 ‘Importantly, Accredited Pharmacists who move their existing accreditation over to SHPA recognition by Wednesday 30 November will receive a $180 discount on conference registration, further to the existing discount available to SHPA members.’